Skip to main content

 Usage

-This project (unless the popular arctic project which I admire) is based on top of MongoEngine.
+This project (unlike the popular arctic project which I admire) is based on top of MongoEngine.
 MongoEngine is an ORM for MongoDB.
 MongoDB stores documents.
-We introduce a new field and extend the Document class to make Antarctic a convenient choice for storing Pandas (time series) data.
+We introduce new fields and extend the Document class to make Antarctic a convenient choice for storing Pandas and Polars (time series) data.

 from mongoengine import Document, connect